gosukiwi/vimo/README.md

 For example, for `mvim`:

-    alias vimo=mvim -u /path/to/vimorc .
+    alias vimo="mvim -u /path/to/vimorc "

 Remember to run `:PlugInstall` the first time you open Vimo.

 ## Updating
-Simply go to this repo and:
+If you followed the install instructions, you can update with:

     $ git pull

 ## Uninstall

-To uninstall you can simply
+    $ rm ~/.vimrc
+    $ rm ~/.vimo
     $ mv ~/.vimrc.old ~/.vimrc

 # New to Vim?
 No worries!
 We have you covered.
-Check out the [lessons](lessons/) and get up to speed in no time.
+Check out the [Lessons](lessons/) and get up to speed in no time.

 The lessons give a broad overview on how to use Vim (and particularly Vimo)